Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 warningRDD = inputRDD.filter(lambda x : "warning" in x)
 badlinesRDD = errorRDD.union(warningRDD)
 ```
 !
 At this point, none of the transformation have been executed.
-Only a DAG is created.
+Only a DAG (Direct Acyclic Graph) is created.
 RDD transformation will be executed later when action is called

 - Operation : Execute operations on RDD.
 When action is called, entire RDD is performed from scratch.
 Best practive is to persist intermediate results.
 ```python